ma-xu/pointMLP-pytorch/README.md

   <img src="images/overview.png" width="650px" height="300px">
 </div>

 Overview of one stage in PointMLP.
-Given an input point cloud, PointMLP progressively extract local features using residual point MLP blocks.
-In each stage, we first transform local point using a geometric affine module, then local points are are extracted before and after aggregation respectively.
-By repeating multiple stages, PointMLP progressively enlarge the receptive field and model entire point cloud geometric information.
+Given an input point cloud, PointMLP progressively extracts local features using residual point MLP blocks.
+In each stage, we first transform the local point using a geometric affine module, and then local points are extracted before and after aggregation, respectively.
+By repeating multiple stages, PointMLP progressively enlarges the receptive field and models entire point cloud geometric information.

 ## BibTeX